wp-plugins/sidebar-photoblog/readme.txt

 = How can I use it? =

-After adding widget to your sidebar, the plugin automatically creates a category called 'Sidebar Photoblog' and a page as photo archive:'Browse Photos'.
-You can edit that category and page but "[sphoto_archive]" should remain in the page content(usually not required).
+After installation, the plug-in automatically creates a category called ‘Sidebar Photo blog’ and a page for a photo archive called `Photos’.
+You can edit those categories and pages via WordPress but “[sphoto_archive]” should remain in the page content.

-To insert your photos:
+To Insert Your Photos

-1) Click for new post and choose photoblog category (usally 'Sidebar Photoblog').
+	1.Click for new posts and choose the photo blog category (usually ‘Sidebar Photo blog’).
-2) Upload your photo via WordPress Editor (don't use 'From URL' tab).
+	2.Upload your photo via the WordPress Editor (don’t use ‘From URL’ tab).
-3) Insert full size image into post and publish it.
+	3.Insert the full size image into post and publish it.

-That's all!
+It’s that easy!

-It's completely flexible you can upload several photos or add your own content.
+It is very flexible.
+You can upload several photos and add your own content.

 = My photos show in main column of the blog? =